Welcome to the AOL Employee Community Blog!

 I humbly offer this blog as a forum for problem discussion, venting and thoughtful reflection by a community that I know well and respect, AOL employees.

-Here's the first issue I'll offer to the group for comment: the current top management seem to be Manager 1.0 types with: command and control, dictated policies, secrecy, emphasis on "teamwork" but allowing competitive internal processes that undermine it,
+Here's the first issue I'll offer to the group for comment: the current top management seem to be Manager 1.0 types with: command and control, dictated policies, secrecy, emphasis on "teamwork" but allowing competitive internal processes that undermine it, and imposing deadlines on those who do the work by those who do not.

 This will hardly fly in a typical 21st century company, much less one that is filled with intelligent, skilled, digital savvy employees.
 My question: IS THERE HOPE?